Resource Strategy for Post-Mask Metal-Only Functional ECO

 WP-PMR-01

 Functional ECO requests have become increasingly common in recent years due to the rising complexity of ASIC design and shorter project cycles.
-When an RTL change is necessary, re-spinning the entire design always causes project delays.
+When an RTL change is necessary, re-spinning the entire design often causes project delays.
 A successful ECO task offers a shortcut for incorporating the required changes swiftly.
-In the late design stage (layout-completed or already taped-out), a successful ECO task can significantly reduce the project delays from months to just a few days, while maintaining the same quality results.
+When the design is at the layout-completed or the already taped-out stage, a successful ECO task can significantly reduce the project delays while maintaining the design quality.

-This article examines the available spare resources associated with a post-mask functional ECO task and explores the additional resources employed by EasylogicECO.
+This article examines the available spare resources associated with a post-layout functional ECO task and describes the additional resources deployed by EasylogicECO.

 Introduction to Post-Mask ECO